wpcorner/footnotes-made-easy/readme.txt

 = Other than the available options, can the footnotes output be styled? =

-Yes it can.
+Yes, it can.
 The easiest way is to use the CSS editor in your theme customizer.
 For example, 'ol.footnotes' refers to the footnotes list in general and 'ol.footnotes li' the individual footnotes.

 = Can I disable footnotes on specific parts of my website? =